Prairie Evaporite Formation: Environment of Deposition

 The Prairie Evaporite Formation was deposited in an embayment called the Elk Point Basin.
 It extended from an open ocean in the present-day Northwest Territories in Canada to northern North Dakota in the United States, covering an area roughly 30% to 40% as large as that covered by today's Mediterranean Sea.
 An extensive reef complex called the Presqu'ile Barrier developed across the mouth of the embayment, blocking it from the open ocean and restricting the inflow of sea water.
 Low water levels and excessive evaporation resulted in the deposition of halite and other evaporite minerals in sabkha, supratidal flat and coastal lagoon environments, ultimately leading to the accumulation of potash minerals in the southern part of the area.
 These events can be compared to the drying of the Mediterranean Sea that occurred during late Miocene time.
 That event, called the Messinian salinity crisis, resulted in the deposition of sequences of evaporite minerals up to 1600 m thick.

-Groundwater has gained access to Prairie Evaporite Formation along its eastern and southern margins, dissolving and the halite and other soluble minerals.
+Groundwater has gained access to Prairie Evaporite Formation along its eastern and southern margins, dissolving the halite and other soluble minerals.
 That process, which is ongoing today, produced a breccia that consists of fragments of overlying formations that collapsed when their support was removed, as well as insoluble material from within the Prairie Evaporite itself.